 Grant Ujifusa is president of the Ladd-Ujifusa Research Group which conducts consumer, employee and public opinion surveys in the U.S. and Japan.
 A prime mover in the successful effort to secure redress for Japanese Americans interned during World War II, he is a graduate of Harvard College, where his son Steven is an undergraduate.
 Grant lives with his wife Amy, a social worker, and his younger son Andrew, a high school student, in Chappaqua, New York.

 "The nation's most respected nonpartisan source of information about how Washington policymaking machinery really works."

-Only National Journal is exclusively devoted to the coverage of what the government is doing today, what it's going to do tomorrow, and how its actions affect our lives.
+Only National Journal is exclusively devoted to the coverage and analysis of what the government is doing today, what it's going to do tomorrow, and how its actions affect every facet of our lives.

 Back To Top

 Back To Home

 National Journal Group offers both print and electronic reprint services, as well as permissions for academic use, photocopying and republication.
 Click here to order, or call us at 877-394-7350.